-The discount rates applied to the cash flows are regularly reviewed by the Investment Committee of the Investment Manager to ensure they are set at appropriate levels.
+The discount rate applied to the cash flows is regularly reviewed by the Investment Committee of the Investment Manager to ensure it is set at an appropriate level.
 The Investment Committee and the Board will also give consideration to the specific performance characteristics of the particular type of generating technology being used.
-The range of discount rates which forms the base case in the sensitivity analysis is set out in the section above.
+The discount factor which form the base case in the sensitivity analysis is 7.25%.